panduro97/trello/README.md

 We really appreciate your time to take this exercise.
 Do your best and we hope to hear from you soon!

-We need to connect with Trello's API to show in a web UI the boards and cards of each board.
+We need to connect with Trello's API to show in a web UI the Workplaces, Boards and Cards.

 The user must be able to CRUD the data, like for example, create a new card for a board, edit the name of a board or even delete a board with all its cards included.